A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Methods

-Eq. \eqref{eq:exact_orth} and Eq. \eqref{eq:exact_orth_coeff} generate a set of orthonormal basis functions on discrete measure $\nu_{S}$.
-When $\rho(\bx)$ is known explicitly, orthonormal basis functions can also be constructed by taking the general formulation in Eq. \eqref{eq:exact_orth} and imposing the inner product in Eq. \eqref{def:inner_prod} with respect to $\rho.$
+Equations \eqref{eq:exact_orth} and \eqref{eq:exact_orth_coeff} generate a set of orthonormal basis functions on the discrete measure $\nu_{S}$ \black{irrespective of the mutual dependence between the components of $\bx$.} \black{We employ $\left\{\psi_{\ba}(\bx)\right\}_{\vert \ba \vert = 0}^{p}$ as the \ac{amdP} basis on $\rho(\bx)$. } Numerically, the modified Gram-Schmidt orthogonalization can be used as an alternative approach when the number of basis is too large and there exists instability in the standard Gram-Schmidt orthogonalization.

-As discussed in Sec. \ref{sec:sparsity_enhancement}, we will consider the case when $\bx$ is a random vector that can be linearly transformed from an i.i.d. random vector $\bm z$ via $\bx = \mathbf{Q}\bm z.$ Furthermore, we assume that the quadrature rule of polynomial integration with respect to the probability measure of $\bm z$ is explicitly known.
-Then, $f_{\bm{\beta}}^{\bm{\alpha}}$ can be determined by
+When $\rho(\bx)$ is known explicitly, orthonormal basis functions can also be constructed by taking the general formulation in Equation \eqref{eq:exact_orth} and imposing the inner product in Equation \eqref{def:inner_prod} with respect to $\rho$.
+Here we will also consider a special case when $\bx$ is a random vector that is linearly transformed from { a random vector $\bm z$ with i.i.d.\ components} via $\bx = \mathbf{Q}\bm z.$ This case is motivated by the sparsity enhancement approach discussed in Sec.\ \ref{sec:sparsity_enhancement}.
+In particular, we assume that the quadrature rule of polynomial integration with respect to the probability measure of $\bm z$ is explicitly known.